Minnesota Roller Derby: Interleague bouting record

 Although the Minnesota home teams occasionally play against other leagues, the majority of their bouts are played by their all-star interleague team.

 MNRD in the community

 Minnesota Roller Derby has been featured in numerous local media outlets, such as the Star Tribune, the Pulse of the Twin Cities, vita.mn, Minnesota Public Radio, and the City Pages, and were briefly featured in a Coca-Cola/NASCAR national ad campaign.
+Emergence Pictures produced the film Minnesota Mean, a documentary following six of the players.
+This film premiered April 15, 2023.